July 11, 2025

 Mass Displacement, Targeted Attacks, and Funding Cuts Put Sudanese People in Imminent Danger

-Since April 2024, the Rapid Support Forces (RSF) and allied militias have laid siege to El Fasher, Zamzam camp, and surrounding areas, deliberately cutting off food, water, and medical care.
+Since April 2025, the Rapid Support Forces (RSF) and allied militias have laid siege to El Fasher, Zamzam camp, and surrounding areas, deliberately cutting off food, water, and medical care.
 El Fasher is the last of Darfur’s five state capitals that is not yet under RSF control.
-According to recent reporting from MSF, this siege has resulted in the intentional starvation of civilians, and the collapse of already fragile living conditions What we are witnessing is not merely a war- it is a genocide unfolding in real time, marked by mass displacement, sexual violence, starvation, and deliberate targeting of non-Arab communities.
+According to recent reporting from MSF, this siege has resulted in the intentional starvation of civilians, and the collapse of already fragile living conditions.
+What we are witnessing is not merely a war- it is a genocide unfolding in real time, marked by mass displacement, sexual violence, starvation, and deliberate targeting of non-Arab communities.
 The people of Darfur, Kordofan, and Khartoum are bearing the brunt of unimaginable violence.

 On June 16th, the UN High Commissioner for Human Rights Volker Turk warned of escalating violence in North Darfur and Kordofan, his office documented a tripling in the number of arbitrary killings of civilians between February and April, along with rising incidents of sexual violence and attacks on humanitarian workers.